 It seems like it should be simple: no matter how far you’re moving, everything is pretty much the same right?
 Pack stuff in the truck and send it off!
 But it’s not quite that straightforward, and there are a few things you should know.
-So what’s the difference between moving long-distance and moving local?
+So what’s the difference between moving long-distance and moving locally?
 From costs to logistics, we’re here to explain it all.

 First, let’s get clear on our terminology.
-Most companies call a move of 50 miles or less a “local move”, while anything over 50 miles is long distance.
+Most companies call a move of 50 miles or less a “local move”, while anything over 50 miles is a long distance.
 If that doesn’t mean crossing state borders, your move is an “intrastate” move.
 If you are headed to the next state or farther?
 Your move is “interstate”.

 The timeframe of moving local vs. long distance

 A local move can often be done in a day or less with a team of professional movers.
 They will pack, load, and unload everything in time for you to get a decent night’s sleep!
 A long-distance move, on the other hand, can take days or longer.
 Here’s why.

 When you decide how you want to ship your belongings long distances, you have a few options.
 Using a standard shipping arrangement, your belongings could take a number of weeks to arrive at your new home.
 You’ll need to be flexible to receive your delivery within a window of time, usually somewhere between 6-10 days.
 This is because your belongings will be consolidated on a truck with multiple other shipments.

 Alternatively, some companies like FlatRate offer Express Routes.
 The difference?
 Moving trucks travel a route between two major destinations regularly and directly.
 That means you won’t have to wait until a consolidated shipment is ready, and can receive your items from the truck via shuttle in 6-10 days.